teableio/teableio.gihtub.io/README.md

 # Why Teable?

 No-code tools have significantly speed up how we get things done, allowing non-tech users to build amazing apps and changing the way many work and live.
-People like using spreadsheets to handle their data because it's easy, flexible, and great for team collaboration.
+People like using spreadsheet-like UI to handle their data because it's easy, flexible, and great for team collaboration.
 They also prefer designing their app screens without being stuck with clunky templates.

 Giving non-techy people the ability to create their software sounds exciting.
 But that's just the start: